 There is a limited amount of University-owned housing available for graduate students in the Manville Apartments, the International House, and the Ida Louise Jackson House.
 Some University housing is also available for married students and students with children.
 There is a wait-list of at least six months for most units.
 Keep in mind that University housing is not necessarily less expensive than other housing options.

 Parking and Transportation

 Many students use public transit to get to campus.
-Unlimited bus travel on AC-transit lines is free for Berkeley students, although this may change.
-You simply need to request a “Class Pass” sticker for your student ID.
+Unlimited bus travel on AC-transit lines is free for Berkeley students as part of your Cal1card.
 The Bay Area Rapid Transit (BART) subway system is a convenient way to commute if you live near a BART station.
+The downtown Berkeley station is 0.7 miles from Latimer Hall (~15 minutes walking).
 There are frequent trains from the East Bay to San Francisco.
 The fare is proportional to the distance traveled.
 Trains stop at 1 am.
-You are going to be here for a few years, so it is worth your while to get a Clipper Card, which works on all public transportation in Berkeley and San Francisco.
+You are going to be here for a few years, so it is worth your while to get a Clipper Card, which you can do through the University for free and works on all public transportation in Berkeley and San Francisco.
 UC-Berkeley has a transit subsidy program to encourage carpooling and use of public transit.

 Best of Berkeley, Student-Made Lists

 - Tilden Regional Park has many walking and hiking trails.